-PRIVATE FIRE SERVICE ON TREATED WATER SYSTEM
+8.05 PRIVATE FIRE SERVICE ON TREATED WATER SYSTEM

 An Application, Form 8-B, must be signed by applicant and the local fire fighting entity in which jurisdiction the service is located, and approved the District prior to installation of the private fire service.
 The Applicant will make the basic determination as to the size of the service; however, the District reserves the right to limit the size of the service allowed.
-A fee to compensate the submitted to the District.
+A fee to compensate the District for estimating the cost of the service will be collected at the time the application is submitted to the District.
 See Schedule 8-B.